We all need some sun exposure — it's the top source of vitamin D, which helps our bodies absorb calcium for stronger, healthier bones.

 As the melanin increases in response to sun exposure, the skin tans.
 But even that "healthy" tan may be a sign of sun damage.
 The risk of damage increases with the amount and intensity of exposure.
-Those who are chronically exposed to the sun, such as farmers, boaters, and sunbathers, are at much greater risk.
+Those who are regularly exposed to the sun (such as farmers, boaters, and sunbathers) are at much greater risk.
 A sunburn develops when the amount of UV exposure is greater than what can be protected against by the skin's melanin.

 Unprotected sun exposure is even more dangerous for kids with:

-You should be especially careful about sun protection if your child has one or more of these high-risk characteristics.
+You should be especially careful about sun protection if your child has one or more of these high-risk factors.

 Extra protection is also required near the equator, where the sun is strongest, and at high altitudes, where the air and cloud cover are thinner, allowing more damaging UV rays to get through the atmosphere.
 Even during winter months, if your family goes skiing in the mountains, be sure to apply plenty of sunscreen; UV rays reflect off both snow and water, increasing the probability of sunburn.

-With the right precautions, kids can safely play in the sun.
-Here are the most effective strategies:
+With these precautions, kids can safely play in the sun.

-First, seek shade when the sun is at its highest overhead and therefore strongest (usually 10 a.m. until 4 p.m. in the northern hemisphere).
-If kids must be in the sun between these hours, be sure to apply and reapply protective sunscreen — even if they're just playing in the backyard.
-Most sun damage occurs as a result of incidental exposure during day-to-day activities, not at the beach.
+First, seek shade when the sun is at its highest overhead and therefore strongest (usually from 10 a.m. to 4 p.m. in the northern hemisphere).
+If kids are in the sun during this time, be sure to apply and reapply protective sunscreen — even if they're just playing in the backyard.
+Most sun damage occurs as a result of incidental exposure during day-to-day activities, not from being at the beach.

 Even on cloudy, cool, or overcast days, UV rays travel through the clouds and reflect off sand, water, and even concrete.
 Clouds and pollution don't filter out UV rays, and they can give a false sense of protection.
 This "invisible sun" can cause unexpected sunburn and skin damage.
 Often, kids are unaware that they're developing a sunburn on cooler or windy days because the temperature or breeze keeps skin feeling cool on the surface.

 Make sure your kids don't use tanning beds at any time, even to "prepare" for a trip to a warm climate.
 Both UVA and UVA/UVB tanning beds produce sunburn.
-And there is an increase in the risk of melanoma in people who have used tanning beds before the age of 35.
+And there is an increased risk of melanoma in people who have used tanning beds before the age of 35.

 One of the best ways to protect your family from the sun is to cover up and shield skin from UV rays.
-Ensure that clothes will screen out harmful UV rays by placing your hand inside the garments and making sure you can't see it through them.
+Be sure that clothes will screen out harmful UV rays by placing your hand inside the garments and making sure you can't see it through them.

 Because infants have thinner skin and underdeveloped melanin, their skin burns more easily than that of older kids.
-But sunscreen should not be applied to babies under 6 months of age, so they absolutely must be kept out of the sun whenever possible.
-If your infant must be in the sun, dress him or her in clothing that covers the body, including hats with wide brims to shadow the face.
+The best protection for babies under 6 months of age is shade, so they should be kept out of the sun whenever possible.
+If your baby must be in the sun, dress him or her in clothing that covers the body, including hats with wide brims to shadow the face.
 Use an umbrella to create shade.
 If your baby is younger than 6 months old and still has small areas of skin (like the face) exposed, you can use a tiny amount of sunscreen with a minimum SPF (sun protection factor) of 15 on those areas.

 Even older kids need to escape the sun.
 For all-day outdoor affairs, bring along a wide umbrella or a pop-up tent to play in.
 If it's not too hot outside and won't make kids even more uncomfortable, have them wear light long-sleeved shirts and/or long pants.
 Before heading to the beach or park, call ahead to find out if certain areas offer rentals of umbrellas, tents, and other sun-protective gear.

 For sunscreen to do its job, it must be applied correctly.
-Be sure to:
+So be sure to:

-Keep in mind that every child needs extra sun protection.
-The American Academy of Dermatology recommends that all kids — regardless of their skin tone — wear sunscreen with an SPF of 30 or higher.
-Although dark skin has more protective melanin and tans more easily than it burns, remember that tanning is also a sign of sun damage.
-Dark-skinned kids also can develop painful sunburns.
+Every child needs sun protection.
+The American Academy of Dermatology (AAD) recommends that all kids — regardless of their skin tone — wear sunscreen with an SPF of 30 or higher.
+Although dark skin has more protective melanin and tans more easily than it burns, tanning is a sign of sun damage.
+Dark-skinned kids also can get painful sunburns.

 Sun exposure damages the eyes as well as the skin.
 Even 1 day in the sun can result in a burned cornea (the outermost, clear membrane layer of the eye).
 Cumulative exposure can lead to cataracts (clouding of the eye lens, which leads to blurred vision) later in life.
 The best way to protect eyes is to wear sunglasses.